MaxHXie/twittersentiment/README.md

 # TWITTER SENTIMENT ANALYSER
-AUTHOR: MAX XIE MAXXIE@KTH.SE
+Author: Max Xie, maxxie@kth.se

 ### BEFORE DEPLOYING
 --------------------------

-1. MAKE SURE YOUR ENVIRONMENT IS USING PYTHON 3.X
+1. Make sure your environment is using python 3.x

-2. MAKE SURE YOU HAVE THE NLTK PYTHON PACKAGE INSTALLED
+2. Make sure you have the NLTK python package installed

-3. DOWNLOAD ALL PACKAGES FROM NLTK VIA
+3. Download all packages from NLTK via
   ```
   >>python
   >>import nltk
   >>nltk.download()
   ```

-4. MAKE SURE THESE FILES EXIST IN THE FOLDER "data":
+4. Make sure these files exist in the folder "data":
   1. **trainData.csv**
   2. **testData.csv**
   3. **test.csv**